saintslab/SustainableML/README.md

 # Sustainable Machine Learning Reading Group
 Reading group on Sustainable Machine Learning and ICT.
 We discuss papers every other week, usually on Wednesdays at 3.30PM CET.
-If interested reach out to Dustin or Raghav.
+If interested reach out to Raghav.

 ## Table of Contents
 1. [Upcoming Meetings](#upcoming-meetings)